JanssenProject/home/development.md

 ## Setup Configuration Files

-Janssen stores configurationrequired at the boot time, in file system.
+Janssen stores configuration required at the boot time, in file system.
 It is stored at `/etc/jans/conf`.
 We need to create that directory on our local file system.

 - `sudo mkdir /etc/jans`